Chrisk1905/Chrisk1905/README.md

 * 🇺🇸 I'm a Software Developer in the Seattle area.
 * 🎓 I got my Computer Science degree from UW.
 Go Huskies! 🐾
 * 🌐 I'm working on web apps.
-* 💻 My favorite languages are Go and Python.
+* 💻 My favorite languages are Go, Python, and Typescript.
 * 👧🏾 👧🏻 🧒🏾 🧒🏻 🧒🏼 👧🏽   I'm teaching game development at Seattle Schools.

 <!--